Claus Strunz

 Claus Strunz (born 29 September 1966) is a German journalist, television host, and media manager.

 Biography

 Strunz was born in Münchberg.
 After graduating from high school in Bayreuth, he worked as a trainee at the Nordbayerischer Kurier.
-He then studied political science, German studies and media law at the Ludwig Maximilian University of Munich from 1989 to 1994.
+He then studied political science, German studies and media law at LMU Munich from 1989 to 1994.
 He became editor and head of the news department of the Munich Abendzeitung.

 Strunz was deputy editor-in-chief of the daily newspaper Die Welt and from October 2000 editor-in-chief of Bild am Sonntag, the sunday edition of Bild, which he left on 1 August 2008.
 From October 2008 to mid-2011 Strunz was editor-in-chief of the Hamburger Abendblatt.
 Since then he has headed the TV and video production division at Axel Springer SE, which was created especially for him.

 Since 2009 he has been a regular guest lecturer at the European Media and Business Academy of the Hochschule Mittweida.